 5. CUSTOMER NETWORK FACILITIES AND EQUIPMENT.

 Customer shall be solely responsible for the acquisition, installation, testing, maintenance and security of its own equipment and network facilitates needed to utilize the Services, including facilities between Customer’s Point of Presence (“POP”) and Customer’s Users.
 Customer agrees to indemnify and hold Provider, the Third Party Vendors, and the parent companies, sister companies, employees, directors, officers and shareholders of the same, harmless from and against any and all claims, liabilities, losses, judgments, damages and expenses, including without limitation attorneys’ fees and costs of litigation, incurred or suffered by such party relating to or arising out of the foregoing.
+Should the provider allow the customer to use the providers equipment, the customer fully understands that ownership of the equipment is with the provider.
+The provider may retrieve the equipment from the customer at anytime without notice to the customer.

 6. DATABASE UPDATES